michelkana/Harvard-DS-Animation/README.md

 ## Motivation

+This project was conducted in January 2019 as contribution to the Harvard Data Science Animation Contest.
+We have chosen to demonstrate a datascience concept using a practical and current example.

 Between 1935 and 1940, New Deal's most important agencies, the Home Owners' Loan Corporation or HOLC (pronounced "holk"). recruited mortgage lenders, developers, and real estate appraisers in nearly 250 cities to create maps that color-coded credit worthiness and risk on neighborhood and metropolitan levels.